-Dear Prof. Rajita, your editorials that are featured in 4Ps B&M are really wonderful.
+Dear Dr. Rajita, your editorials that are featured in 4Ps B&M are really wonderful.
 I must say that the thoughts behind them are life-changing.
 Thank you so much and god bless you.

 Ma’am, I have been reading your columns since the launch of this magazine.
 They are worth reading.
 In fact, I have been reading 4Ps B&M since the very start as the presentation of perspectives in this magazine is better than in any other in India.
 I appreciate the immense effort put behind the making of such an amazing magazine.
 My best wishes to the entire editorial team.

 Hi.
 I am an MBA student.
 Your article titled, ‘Chained to succeed’ was a wonderful read.
 It has inspired me and has shown me how to move ahead in life.
 Thanks.

 Vikash Kumar, Patna

 I just went through the column titled ‘Talk to me’ in Brand Forum.
 It is truly an eye opener.
 I was just wondering how can this strategy be used in trade marketing?.

 ‘Bootstrap your way to success’ is really a very motivating article, especially for someone like me who dreams of becoming an entrepreneur.
 Hats off to the people whose examples you have quoted.
 Thank you for the article.